IJW2021/MyPortfolio/SSDCS/Unit04.md

 print(api_validate(POSTCODE))
 ```

-Busy week and still not a fan on RegEx expressions though will admit they are quite useful just a bit of a pain to put together had some good meetings with some good ideas.
+Busy week and still while still not a fan on RegEx expressions though will admit they are quite useful just a bit of a pain to put together had some good meetings on the project with some good ideas that will be taken forward.

 **Weekly Skills Matrix New Knowledge Gained**